mloeks/rtg-ui/README.md

 ### Registration

-* request to backend currently fails
-* show server-side errors (non field and also field related errors)
+* configure backend field error messages to be better
+* Style non-field-errors a bit nicer

-* implement "first-time" flag for subsequent login
+* (implement "first-time" flag for subsequent login)
+* (directly redirect from RegisterForm instead of actually login in after signup)
+* (Try to understand and fix triple password requirement in backend serializers)
 * (first/last name info as icon + popup)
+* (ability to make password visible)

 ### Authentication

 * do I ever need to check and/or refresh the token?
 * Handle token expiry
+* use JWT correctly --> auth details should be stored within the token, which then is decoded in the client

 ### Foyer